phoenixding/scdiff/README.md

 * __-k/--cluster__
   This specifies the clustering parameter (String).
   It's need to be either 'auto' or path to the 'config' file.
 Here, 'auto' denotes the clustering parameters will be learned automatically.
   The path to the 'config' file specifies the file with customized initial clustering parameters.
-This should be used when users have some prior knowledge.
+This is **highly recommended** when users have some prior knowledge.
   For example, if we know there are how many sub-populations within each time, we can just directly specify the clustering parameters (K, # of clusters) using the 'config' file.
   Please note that this config file is optional, users can set -k as "auto" and the scdiff will learn the clustering parameters automatically.